-Oracle's integration of Siebel Analytics into the Oracle product family provides exciting opportunities to extend the use of Oracle's multidimensional OLAP cubes to include Oracle's new customers who have previously adopted the Siebel environment.
-Siebel users can use the power of Oracle's multidimensional data engine and features, while still retaining the Siebel interface.
+Oracle's integration of Business Intelligence Enterprise Edition (formerly Siebel Analytics) into the Oracle product family provides exciting opportunities to extend the use of Oracle's multidimensional OLAP cubes to include Oracle's customers who have adopted the BIEE environment.
+BIEE users can harness the power of Oracle's multidimensional data engine and features, while still retaining the user-friendly BIEE interface.

-This presentation will demonstrate the development and use of the OLAP\TABLE object for preparing multidimensional data cubes for use by Oracle BI EE (i.e. Siebel) analytics.
-We will briefly discuss the development of the multidimensional environment using Oracle Analytic Workspace Manager (AWM), then focus on the development of the corresponding OLAP\TABLE objects to be referenced by Oracle BI EE.
+This presentation will demonstrate how Genco used OLAP cubes and the OLAP_TABLE object in Oracle 10g for preparing multidimensional data cubes for use by Oracle BI EE analytics.
+We will briefly discuss the development of the multidimensional environment using Oracle Analytic Workspace Manager (AWM), then focus on the development of the corresponding OLAP_TABLE objects to be referenced by Oracle BI EE, and finally review the end-user environment.